Featured Issues

 2. Explicitly prohibit detention funding from being used to detain families and children in custodial settings.

-3. Provide continued funding of the Case Management Pilot Program (CMPP) operated by the Federal Emergency Management Agency (FEMA) and the Office for Civil Rights and Civil Liberties (CRCL).
-It is currently operating in 5 cities and additional funding will allow it to advance from the pilot and evaluation stage.
+3. Provide continued funding community-based case management programs outside of ICE such as the Case Management Pilot Program (CMPP) operated by the Federal Emergency Management Agency (FEMA) and the Office for Civil Rights and Civil Liberties (CRCL)

 4. Conduct robust oversight of past congressional appropriations transparency requirements and continue to require ICE to disclose and publish information relating to detention contracts, inspection process and reports, detention data, and policies for the alternatives to detention program.